bcTornado608/papermc-portal/README.md

 Stairs can be made of any material (better not be wood), lava doesn't have to be still lava.

-Put a sign next to the structure to complete the portal (so that standing in the portal doesn't get burnt).
+Put a sign next to the structure to complete the portal.

 ### Connecting Two Portals